lazycatz74/first-reactjs-project/README.md

     - validate the type of data, assign default value for data
     - use PropTypes, Typescript and Flow
   - React Developer Tools (***HELPFUL***)

+# There are still many features we can implement and improve in our React app, ADVANCED ONES

+## Fifth chapter: Building extras

+  - Focus on search field, using the `ref` attribute to trace the `input`'s DOM node that we use later

+  - Loading indicator (by adding an `isLoad` state)

+  - Higher-order components
+    - They receive components as parameters and return a component that has been enhanced and refined
+    - Example: `More` button --`withLoading`--> decides to indicate `Loading` or `More` `Table` --`withEmpty`--> decides to show alert message of empty data or `Table` `Table` --`withNull`--> decides to show nothing (no table available) or `Table`

+  - Sort output results by clicking the header, click twice will show reverse result list ( we use **Lodash & classnames APIs** for this )